-In computer science, a stack is a data structure that follows the LIFO (Last In, First Out) principle.
-One of the most common ways to implement a stack is by using arrays.
-In this blog, we’ll discuss the advantages and limitations of array implementation of stacks, as well as explore some best practices for using this implementation method.
+In computer science, a stack may be a information structure that takes after the LIFO (Last In, To begin with Out) guideline.
+One of the foremost common ways to actualize a stack is by utilizing clusters.
+In this web journal, we’ll examine the points of interest and impediments of cluster usage of stacks, as well as investigate a few best practices for utilizing this usage strategy.

 Advantages of Array Implementation of Stacks: